JetBrains/kotlin-web-site/docs/topics/gradle.md

 kotlin.incremental.useClasspathSnapshot=true
 ```

-> The new approach to incremental compilation is currently available for the JVM backend in the Gradle build system
+> The new approach to incremental compilation is available since Kotlin 1.7.0 for the JVM backend in the Gradle
-> only.
+> build system only.
 >
 {type="note"}